alem-platform/bootcamp-go/story01/unixverse-07/README.md

 ### Task

-You need to work with a file named `movies.csv`.
+You need to work with a file named `unixverse/movies.csv`.

-Create a script `solution.sh` that does the following:
+Create a script `unixverse/07.sh` that does the following:

 - Sums the budget of movies from 2016